facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

     class: GuzzleHttp\Client
 ```

-This way we are telling to symfony inject Guzzle Http Client in MyApiClient
+This way we are telling Symfony to inject Guzzle HTTP Client in MyApiClient.

 # Road to testing
-Now we have to create our controller's functional test.
-It will expect 3 different
-responses according to API responses.
+Now we have to create the functional test for our controller.
+The test will expect 3 different responses according to API responses.
-But first…
-We create a class that extends Guzzle in order to easily manage the mock responses.
+But before we have to create a class that extends Guzzle in order to easily manage the mock responses.
 It will look like this:

 ```php